rydmike/adaptive_theme_demo/README.md

 ### Legacy Button Theme

-The `buttonThme` and its `ButtonThemeData` is the old theme used by the old Material buttons that no longer exist at all in the Flutter framework.
-Oddly this old theme still has a property that can be considered quite important, the `alignedDropdown` property.
-It is used to set that we want to align the `DropdownButton` and `DropdownButtonFormField` to their parent.
-Without this setting, these older M2 based dropdowns will expand to a width slightly wider than the parent.
-You pretty much never want that.
+The `buttonThme` and its `ButtonThemeData` is the old theme used by the old Material buttons, that no longer exist at all in the Flutter framework.
+Oddly this old theme still has a property that can be considered **important**, the `alignedDropdown` property.
+It is used to set that we want to align the `DropdownButton` and `DropdownButtonFormField` to their parents.
+Without this setting, these older Material-2 based dropdown components will expand to a width slightly wider than the parent.
+You typically do not want that.

 ```dart
       // 12) The old button theme still has some usage, like aligning the